hqy5038/ist-303-xr-team-ex-2/README.md

 4;	Fix the Concurrent Process function which doesn't seem to return results;	_____;	Checked task manager, polling every second but function is sub-second, so can't see whether traffic is going to wikipedia site

-5;	Make timer seconds more readable (e.g. one digit);	TREVOR;	Round function to single digit
+5;	DONE: Make timer seconds more readable (e.g. one digit);	TREVOR;	Round function to single digit

 6;	Combine concurrent functions into one;	_____;	One "concurrent" function with new parameter "Thread" or "Process".
 Based on that, make a call to the Process or Thread executor.